 It's also OK for people with diabetes.
 Erythritol has no effect on glucose or insulin levels.
 This makes it a safe sugar substitute if you have diabetes.
 Foods that contain erythritol may still contain carbohydrates, calories, and fat, so it's important to check the label.

 Taste.
 Erythritol tastes sweet.
 It's similar to table sugar.

 Appearance.
 It's in the form of white crystal granules or powder.

 How much can I eat?
 There aren't official guidelines on using erythritol, but most people can handle 1 gram for every kilogram of body weight daily.
 So if you weigh 150 pounds, you can tolerate 68 grams of erythritol a day, or more than 13 teaspoons.

 How it's used.
 You can use erythritol the same way as sugar.
 It's fine to stir it into your coffee or tea, sprinkle it on grapefruit, or bake with it.
 Remember that it's a sugar substitute and not real sugar, so foods that you bake may have a different taste or consistency than you're used to.

 Side effects.
 Eating lots of sugar alcohols can lead to bloating and an upset stomach.
 Some sugar alcohols can cause gas and cramping or work like a laxative when they reach your colon.
-But erythritol is broken down before it gets to your colon and is excreted unchanged in your urine.
+But erythritol is generally mostly absorbed before it gets to your colon and is excreted unchanged in your urine.
 Excess gas and a laxative effect are possible, but people generally handle it better than other sugar alcohols, and it doesn't come with any warnings.